desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

-To signal that a Child DNS Operator whishes to act as the Child's delegated signer, the Child DNS Operator MUST publish one or more signaling records at the Child's Signaling Name under each Bootstrapping Domain.
-The signaling records are
+To signal that a Child DNS Operator whishes to act as the Child's delegated signer, the Child DNS Operator MUST publish one or more Signaling Records at the Child's Signaling Name under each Bootstrapping Domain.
+The Signaling Records are

 - a PTR record containing the Child's name as the target;